microsoft/semanticworkbench/.devcontainer/README.md

 ## Setup

-While you can use GitHub Codespaces directly from the GitHub website, it is recommended to use VS Code to connect to the Codespace.
+While you can use GitHub Codespaces directly from the GitHub website, it is recommended to use a local installation of VS Code to connect to the Codespace.
 There is currently an issue with the Codespaces browser-based editor that prevents the app from being able to connect to the service (see [this discussion comment](https://github.com/orgs/community/discussions/15351#discussioncomment-4112535)).

 For more details on using GitHub Codespaces in VS Code, see the [documentation](https://docs.github.com/en/codespaces/developing-in-a-codespace/using-github-codespaces-in-visual-studio-code).